haspdecrypted/haspdecrypted/README.md

 ---

 <p align="center"> 👀 I’m interested in ...Data Science and all about Programming <br>
-  ⚙️ Curently, I am employed as a Data engineer in a MNC listed in fortune 500 <br>
+  ⚙️ Curently, I am employed as a Data engineer in an MNC listed in fortune 500 <br>
   🌱 I’m currently learning ... different ETL, BI tools and Cyber Security (as a hobby in my free time) <br>
 💞️ I’m looking to collaborate on ...
 Big Data Projects <br> </p>